Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 Within 14 days of completing your residence application, you will need to submit your biometrics.
 This includes your fingerprints and a facial photograph.

 Depending on where you submitted your application, you will need to go to a specific place to have your biometrics collected.
 This is typically a Danish consulate/embassy.
-If you applied while in Denmark, a SIRI branch office can collect your biometrics.
+If you applied while in Denmark, a SIRI branch office can typically collect your biometrics.

 Make sure you always check the latest process through official Danish sites.
 Processes can change, so it's highly advised to take all actionable information through these official channels.